 Prospective Graduate Students

-1. I may accept a graduate student for fall 2013.
+1. I may accept a graduate student for fall 2015.
+I am especially keen on highly motivated students whose background and interests overlap or complement my research interests.
 Please email me describing your research interests and future goals, and why you would like to work in my lab before you apply.

 Here are two essays on being successful in graduate school that my students have found useful: